NecomaV/necomaV..github.io/сv.md

 ***
 ### About me

 I am 20 years old, living in **Almaty** and studying "Information Systems" at university [**SDU**](https://sdu.edu.kz/).
-Currently learnign javascript and have desire to become strong web developer.
-My goal is to find a job as an junior Front-End developer by summer.
+Currently learning javascript and have a desire to become a strong web developer.
+My goal is to find a job as a junior Front-End developer by summer.
   ##### My strong sides are:
         * Quick learning
         * Hard work
-        * Cretivity
+        * Creativity
-        * Team work
+        * Teamwork

 ***
 ## Skills :